blew22/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 98.87.184.136
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+Web server is an EC2 instance using the class's AMI.
+I've allocated an elastic IP to the instance so that the IP will stay the same even if I shutdown or restart the server.

 ## Caddy